slanska/flexilite/README.md

 feature rich and flexible solution to deal with uncertainties of database schema design.
 Flexilite is based on SQLite as a storage engine and thus is usable in any type of application where SQLite is a good fit (from embedded systems, to smartphones, to desktop apps, to small-to-medium websites).
-Flexilite is based on node-orm2 library for node.js and implements custom DB driver compatible with node-orm.

 ## Short introduction